 Bryan Baysinger helps business leaders protect and grow strong organizations.
-As a seasoned intellectual property and corporate technology counselor, Bryan assists with a wide variety of commercial issues.
+As a seasoned intellectual property and technology counselor, Bryan assists with a wide variety of complex commercial matters.

-Bryan routinely counsels advertising and marketing business units on usage and clearance and assists in protecting brand assets through trademarks and copyrights.
+On the trademark side, Bryan routinely counsels advertising and marketing business units on usage and clearance, and assists in protecting and preserving brand assets.
 He has years of experience monitoring portfolios and asserting brand rights so that businesses can focus on reaching clients.

 In the compliance sector, Bryan is versed in training and equipping companies with a privacy-by-design approach.
-As a certified information privacy professional and software engineer, he utilizes technical understanding to work with executive members in designing robust privacy compliance programs to hedge risk and allow for the broadest business goals.
-Bryan has personally managed data breach responses and has worked to reduce exposure and risks through effective contracting.
+As a certified information privacy professional and software engineer, he utilizes technical understanding to work with IT teams in designing robust privacy compliance programs that not only hedge risk, but provide leeway for business goals.

-Further corporate technology experience includes corporate legal strategy, sales contracts, cloud contracts (SAAS), technology transactions, procurement contracts, deal negotiations, innovation strategy, licensing, trade secrets, domain name disputes, and financial regulatory compliance.
+Further corporate technology experience includes corporate legal strategy, technology contracts, technology transactions, procurement contracts, deal negotiations, innovation strategy, licensing, trade secrets, and domain name disputes.

 Outside Maynard Nexsen